aldrinbaroi/kubernetes-setup/README.md

-              -i node-iface   Kubernetes node's network interface name -a node-ip      IP address & netmask  Ex:  172.16.0.2/255.255.0.0 -u node-user    Kubernetes admin user other than 'root' for running kubectl -d log-dir      Overrides default log directory
+              -i node-iface   Kubernetes node's network interface name -a node-ip      IP address & netmask  Ex:  172.16.0.2/255.255.0.0 -u node-user    Kubernetes admin user other than 'root' for running kubectl -c              Setup dashboard.
+Only applies to master node.
+By default dashboard is not setup -d log-dir      Overrides default log directory